Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: A Variance-Control Lens for Curriculum Learning

 which measures the total gradient variance relative to the squared gradient magnitude.
-When $\mathcal{B}$ is large, stochastic gradient estimates are dominated by noise, leading to inefficient optimization; when $\mathcal{B}$ is small, gradients are more consistent across batches and optimization proceeds efficiently.
+When $\mathcal{B}_t$ is large, stochastic gradient estimates are noisier relative to their signal; when $\mathcal{B}_t$ is small, gradients are more consistent across batches.

-For a sampling distribution $\mathcal{P}_t$ with effective gradient variance $\sigma_t^2$, the noise scale satisfies $\mathcal{B}_t \propto \sigma_t^2 / \|G_t\|_2^2$.
-A curriculum that controls the evolution of $\sigma_t^2$ thus changes the noise scale, affecting optimization efficiency and late-phase stability.
-We expect curriculum-based orderings to yield lower GNS than Random ordering, especially late in training when uniform sampling exposes the optimizer to higher-difficulty examples.
-We test this in \S\ref{sec:results} and report full GNS trajectories in Figure~\ref{fig:gns}.